How to Make a Patent: Everything You Need to Know

 How to Make a Patent

 Getting a patent on your own can save a lot of money, maybe hundreds or even thousands on attorney’s fees.
-There is a long history of inventors navigating successfully the United States patent system on their own.
-The United States Patent and Trademark Office is required by federal law to assist inventors who, without an attorney, apply for patents.
-Learning to apply, successfully, for a patent isn’t a legal skill.
-It’s just like any other skill like cooking, carpentry or car repair.
-It can be learned.
-Obviously, it’s not easy (although some steps are quite easy to pick up).
+There is a long history of inventors successfully navigating the U.S. patent system on their own.
+The United States Patent and Trademark Office (USPTO) is required by federal law to assist inventors who apply for patents without an attorney.
+Applying for a patent isn’t a legal skill.
+It can be learned just like any other skill such as cooking, carpentry, or car repair.
+Obviously, it’s not easy (although some steps are quite easy to learn).

-The application process for a patent is an involved and long process.
-Knowing how to handle the patent application is just a matter of patience and disciplined study of the process.
-You can successfully acquire a patent if you are willing to take the patent application one step at a time.
+Applying for a patent is an involved and long process.
+Knowing how to handle a patent application is just a matter of patience and disciplined study of the process.
+You can successfully acquire a patent if you are willing to take the process one step at a time.

-Patent attorneys have to pass an additional bar.
+Patent attorneys must pass an additional bar exam.
 This means that they have been tested on their knowledge about patents and the steps to acquiring a patent.
 Obviously, these professionals are quite good at navigating the process of acquiring a patent.
-Cost savings are experienced because trained patent attorneys can help you avoid making mistakes that could be expensive later.
+There are cost savings, because trained patent attorneys can help you avoid making mistakes that could be expensive later.
 An experienced attorney can make the application process much simpler for the inventor.

 Filing a Patent Application

-Following the rules set out by the United States Patent and Trademark Office can be compared to the instructions you would follow when making a new recipe out of a cookbook.
-Patent attorneys are like master chefs, they meet the criteria set out to be admitted to the patent bar.
-This mean these attorneys have passed the patent bar exam and completed an undergraduate degree in a related field (science or engineering for example) and a law degree.
-If you visit a patent clinic at a law school you will be able to ask questions relating to patent law (this is a benefit to the law students who gain valuable experience).
+Following the rules set by the USPTO can be compared to following instructions when making a new recipe out of a cookbook.
+Patent attorneys are like master chefs, they meet the criteria to be admitted to the patent bar.
+This means these attorneys have passed the patent bar exam and completed an undergraduate degree in a related field (science or engineering, for example) and obtained a law degree.
+If you visit a patent clinic at a law school you will be able to ask questions relating to patent law.
+Doing so is also a benefit to the law students, who gain valuable experience in the process.

 The government in the United States provides help to inventors as a way to help both individuals and innovation.
-The United States Patent and Trade Office Pro Se Assistance program is designed to help inventors get their patents filed.
-This program will even assemble all the documents in order to file for a patent.
+The USPTO’s Pro Se Assistance program is designed to help inventors get their patents filed.
+This program will even assemble all the documents required to file for a patent.

-If you do a rudimentary search online you will find numerous sites offering patent assistance for a fee.
-If you aren’t careful they will take your money and leave you with nothing to show for it.
-Disturbingly, some scams will steal your invention idea.
+If you do a simple search online you will find numerous sites offering patent assistance for a fee.
+If you aren’t careful, they will take your money and leave you with nothing to show for it.
+Disturbingly, some scams will also steal your invention idea.
 Be very careful when using a service that doesn’t include someone admitted to the patent bar.

 A specification will need to be prepared.
-This includes the following:
+It should include the following:

-- A Conclusion (which would include scope and ramifications)
+- and a conclusion (which would include scope and ramifications)

-If you need help with filing with the United States Patent and Trademark Office or any other legal need, you can post your legal need on UpCounsel’s marketplace.
+If you need help with filing your patent, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law School and Yale Law School and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law School and Yale Law School and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.